 - selected oral targeted therapies can be dispersed in water, refer to the pharmacist or product information for specific instructions.

 - If a patient is unable to swallow the tablet or capsule, the pharmacist must be contacted for advice on alternative medication formulations or administration routes.

 - Capsules and coated tablets should be administered using chemoprotectant gloves and the 'non touch technique'.

 - Uncoated tablets and liquid formulations are administered using full personal protective equipment (PPE).

-- All oral antineoplastic drugs are administered using non touch technique.
+- All oral anti-cancer drugs are administered using non touch technique.

 - Contact the medical officer for further advice and guidance if the patient: